How Does For Sale By Owner Work? A Complete Guide For Sellers And Buyers

 Once a buyer has submitted an offer, you can reject it, negotiate it or accept it as written.

-You should only consider offers that are submitted with either a mortgage preapproval letter or proof of sufficient funds to purchase in cash.
-This shows that they’re serious and actually able to complete the sale.
+You should only consider bids submitted with either a mortgage preapproval letter or proof of sufficient funds to purchase in cash.
+This addition shows that the buyers are serious and able to complete the sale.

-If the offer is lower than you expected, you can always negotiate for a higher price.
-Be careful, though, about getting emotional about your home’s sale price.
+If the offer is lower than expected, you can always negotiate for a higher price.
+Be cautious about getting emotional about your home’s sale price.
 It’s natural to feel a little defensive if a buyer tries to lowball you, but you should try to remain as objective and realistic as possible.

 At this stage, it might be a good idea to hire a real estate attorney.
 Selling a home is a legally regulated process that involves a lot of paperwork and certain disclosures.
 Having a lawyer on your side who can ensure you’re following your state’s laws and that your interests are represented in the contract can potentially save you a lot of money and headaches down the road.